gitaroktato/healthcheck-patterns/article.md

 ## Restarts

 It makes sense to have multiple health check endpoints for the controlling logic.
 Just like Kubernetes does.
 This can lead to applying different actions for different failures.
 [Liveness, readiness and startup][liveness-readines] probes are good examples.
-Each control a specific aspect of the orchestration.
+Each controls a specific aspect of the orchestration.
 In the sandbox implementation, by visiting the [deployment YAML][kubernetes/application.yaml] you can see that each probe is using a different endpoint.

 ```
 ...